-- The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control (IPC). - During the course of the inspection we found that some maternity and midwifery activities were taking place.
-The practice was not registered with the Care Quality Commission to deliver these services from this location.
-We have informed them of this situation and since the inspection the practice has submitted evidence to show they have started the registration process.
+- The governance and management of partnerships, joint working arrangements and shared services promoted interactive and co-ordinated person-centred care. - Staff were clear on their roles and accountabilities including in respect of safeguarding and infection prevention and control (IPC).
+However, not all actions from the IPC audit had been fully implemented.